brunopc-net/DocusaurusSrc/blog/2023-09-08-How-to-make-your-passion-stick/index.md

 Knowing yourself is critical,  because it will predict how's a particular activity is correlated to improved mood on yourself.

-## 2. Find activities that match your personality
+## 2. Find an activity that matches your personality

 For example, lower than average agreeableness people should seek competitions.
 It's an activity that will reward only the best ones.
 As less agreeable people tend to think in a selfish "What's in it for me" way, a competition is a great carrot for them.